-- 9.1.1 The design process was assessed by the BBA, and the following requirements apply in order to satisfy the performance assessed in this Certificate. - 9.1.2 The products can be used on suitably designed beam-and-block floors incorporating Type R2 semi-resisting or resisting blocks to BS EN 15037-2 : 2009 and self-bearing beams to BS EN 15037-1 : 2008. - 9.1.3 Ground-bearing floors must only be used where the depth of compacted fill is less than 600 mm and is defined as non-shrinkable.
-Shrinkable fills are defined as material containing more than 35% fine particles (silt and clay) with a plasticity index of 10% or greater (shrinkable fills are susceptible to clay heave). - 9.1.4 Ground-bearing concrete and suspended concrete ground-floors incorporating the products must include a suitable DPM, laid beneath the insulation, in accordance with the relevant sections of CP 102: 1973, BS 8102: 2022 and BS 8215: 1991 (see section A.5 of this Certificate). - 9.1.5 Suspended concrete or timber ground-floors incorporating the products must include suitable ventilation of the sub-floor void (minimum 150 mm void between the underside of the floor and the ground surface) or a DPM.
+- 9.1.1 The design process was assessed by the BBA, and the following requirements apply in order to satisfy the performance assessed in this Certificate. - 9.1.2 The product can be used on suitably designed beam-and-block floors incorporating Type R2 semi-resisting or resisting blocks to BS EN 15037-2 : 2009 and self-bearing beams to BS EN 15037-1 : 2008. - 9.1.3 Ground-bearing floors must only be used where the depth of compacted fill is less than 600 mm and defined as non-shrinkable.
+Shrinkable fills are defined as material containing more than 35% fine particles (silt and clay) with a plasticity index of 10% or greater (shrinkable fills are susceptible to clay heave). - 9.1.4 Ground-bearing concrete and suspended concrete ground floors incorporating the product must include a suitable DPM, laid beneath the insulation, in accordance with the relevant sections of CP 102: 1973, BS 8102: 2022 and BS 8215: 1991 (see section A.4 of this Certificate). - 9.1.5 Suspended concrete or timber ground floors incorporating the insulation boards must include suitable ventilation of the sub-floor void (minimum 150 mm void between the underside of the floor and the ground surface) or a DPM.
 For suspended floors in locations where clay heave is anticipated, an additional void of up to 150 mm may be required to accommodate the possible expansion of the ground below the floor.
-In such cases where the risk of clay heave has been confirmed by geotechnical investigations by a suitably competent and experienced individual, a total void of up to 300 mm may be required. - 9.1.6 Where a concrete screed or slab finish is to be laid directly over the products, a polyethylene separating layer/AVCL must be installed between the insulation and the concrete to prevent chemical attack and seepage between the boards (see section A.6).
-Any gaps between insulation boards or around service openings, visible prior to installing the concrete, must be filled with expanding foam or strips of insulation.

-9.1.7 Internal walls must not be built on the insulation.
+In such cases where the risk of clay heave has been confirmed by geotechnical investigations by a suitably experienced and competent individual, a total void of up to 300 mm may be required. - 9.1.6 Where a concrete screed or slab finish is to be laid directly over the product, a polyethylene separating layer/AVCL must be installed between the insulation and the concrete to prevent chemical attack and seepage between the boards (see section A.6).
+Any gaps between insulation boards or around service openings, visible prior to installing the concrete, must be filled with expanding foam or strips of insulation. - 9.1.7 Internal walls must not be built on the insulation. - 9.1.8 Calculations of the thermal transmittance (U value) of a floor must be carried out in accordance with BS EN ISO 6946: 2017, BS EN ISO 13370: 2017 and BRE Report BR 443: 2019.

-9.1.8 Care must be taken in the overall design and construction of junctions with other elements and openings to minimise thermal bridges and air infiltration and the detailed guidance that can be found in the documents supporting the national Building Regulations must be followed.
+9.1.9 Care must be taken in the overall design and construction of junctions with other elements and openings to minimise thermal bridges and air infiltration, and the detailed guidance found in the documents supporting the national Building Regulations must be followed.